 Projects for 2017- 2018

-Stepping Stones is focussed on ensuring that our students leave school with the skills they need to gain employment and become independent in their adult life.
+Stepping Stones is focused on ensuring that our students leave school with the skills they need to gain employment and become independent in their adult life.
 We are introducing enterprise and work skills programmes into the curriculum of all our students from an early age, and from there are giving them access to varied and extended work placements within our community.
 This is building the resilience and ambitions of our students as they progress through the school, but what we need is to extend our Post 16 provision so that we can achieve this goal for more young people.
 Since announcing our expansion plans the school has more students on our admissions waiting list than places available.
 Going forward we are seeking support for three development projects from 2017 onwards:

 - The setting up of a business employment hub through the continuation of our work placement and mentoring project aimed at placing students with local companies and businesses and funding a mentoring scheme for students as they enter the workplace and make career choices.